 - In a large bowl combine the tomato sauce, chicken broth, and remaining 1 teaspoon pepper.
 Stir the ingredients together, pour the mixture over the cabbage rolls and cover with a lid.

-- Bake cabbage rolls for 90 minutes.
+- Bake them for 90 minutes.
 Remove from the oven, let stand for 15 minutes and serve hot with sour cream and dill (optional).

 See how we calculate recipe costs here.